With the impact of Coronavirus being felt across the country, our aim is to ensure your peace of mind when it comes to your money.

 Buy to Let Mortgages

-We can consider a payment holiday if your tenant has been affected.
-The payment holiday is intended to support your tenant whilst they are impacted by the Coronavirus, and you are expected to pass on this relief on to your tenant to ensure they are supported during this time.
+We can consider a payment deferral if your tenant has been affected.
+The payment deferral is intended to support your tenant whilst they are impacted by the Coronavirus, and you are expected to pass on this relief on to your tenant to ensure they are supported during this time.

 What to do about Direct Debits

-You should not cancel your direct debit without confirming the payment holiday with us first.
-Cancelling your direct debit without speaking to us does not qualify as a payment holiday and will be counted as a missed payment.
-The payment holiday will only take effect once you have spoken to us and come to an agreement.
+You should not cancel your direct debit without confirming the payment deferral with us first.
+Cancelling your direct debit without speaking to us does not qualify as a payment deferral and will be counted as a missed payment.
+The payment deferral will only take effect once you have spoken to us and come to an agreement.

 Your credit file

-If your account hasn’t been in arrears prior to or after the holiday and you meet our usual criteria, we can arrange a product switch for you.
+If your account hasn’t been in arrears prior to or after the payment deferral and you meet our usual criteria, we can arrange a product switch for you.